njuweicheng/njuweicheng/README.md

 ### Hi there 👋

+- 🔭 I am currently working toward the PhD degree in the Department of Computer Science and Technology, Nanjing University, China.
+- 🌱 My current research interests include software configuration management and intelligent software.
+- 📫 How to reach me: wchengcs.nju@gmail.com

 <!--
 **njuweicheng/njuweicheng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.